dnikalje1298/projects/README.md

 # Projects

-1. E-Commerce website for Furniture.
+1. E-Commerce website for ordering Furniture.
 Deployed using Heroku.
    Developed frontend using Reactjs, React Router V6.
    Used Postgresql and Nodejs for backend.